synap5e/obs-screenshot-plugin/README.md

 The named file will be written to on a hotkey/timer.
 Note that this will overwrite the file each time.

 ### Output to URL
-The image will be PUT to the specified URL on  on hotkey/timer.
+The image will be PUT to the specified URL (https is not supported) on hotkey/timer.
 The headers `Image-Width` and `Image-Height` will be included and may be useful for raw image mode.

 ### Output to Named Shared Memory Output